maxbis/db-manager/sync_db/README.md

 - **Remote Database Name**: Name of the database you want to sync FROM

 - **Local Database Name**: Name of the database to create/replace locally
+  - 🔒 Auto-syncs from Remote Database Name
+  - 🔓 Becomes editable after Remote DB is specified
+  - ✏️ Customize if you want a different local name

 - **Chunk Size**: Number of rows to transfer per request (default: 1000)
   - Larger values = faster but more memory usage